VCCT-PROG7313-2025-G2/BudgetBuddy_Group-7_PROG7313_POE/README.md

 Helps users track how well they stick to their budget with easy-to-understand grades (A–F):

 - Displays in the *Rewards & Achievements* section
-- Includes progress bars and summary descriptions like "Excellent budget management this month"
+- Includes progress bars and summary descriptions like “Excellent budget management this month”

 ![🅰️ Visual Grading Scale](image5.jpg)